-(e) A statement that the product was prepared from blood that was found negative when tested for communicable disease agents, as required under §610.40 of this chapter (include each test that was performed).
+(e) A statement that the product was prepared from blood that was found negative when tested for relevant transfusion-transmitted infections, as required under §610.40 of this chapter (include each test that was performed).

 (f) The statement: "Warning: The risk of transmitting infectious agents is present.
 Careful donor selection and available laboratory tests do not eliminate the hazard."